osmfoundation/donation-drive/_posts/2014-11-01-what-were-asking-for.md

 author: Matt Amos
 ---

-The OpenStreetMap project mostly consists of a global community of dedicated and resourceful people, giving their time to make the best map of the world.
+The OpenStreetMap project is a global community of dedicated and resourceful people, giving their time to make the best map of the world.
+Those mappers' contributions are the largest part of the project.
 However, there are some small additional things such as having a shared repository to upload their contributions to, services to help them make the map and talk to eachother.
 We are asking for donations to keep these services running and improve them, so that everyone else can continue making an amazing map.

 ## Secondary database server